kekyo/FlashCap/README.md

 ## Master for frame processor (Advanced topic)

-Welcome to the underground dungeon, where FlashCap's frame processors are polished gems.
-There is no need to deal with frame processors unless you have a lot of experience with them.
-This explanation is only provided because frame processors exist, and most readers don't need to know about them.
+Welcome to the underground dungeon, where FlashCap's frame processor is a polished gem.
+But you don't need to understand frame processors unless you have a lot of experience with them.
+This explanation is only provided because frame processors exist here, and most readers do not need to understand them.

-The callback handler invocation triggers described in the previous section are internally realized by this frame processor.
-In other words, it is an abstraction of how frames are handled and how they behave.
+The callback handler invocation triggers described in the previous section are internally realized by switching frame processors.
+In other words, it is an abstraction of how frames are handled and their behavior.

 The frame processor is implemented by inheriting a very simple base class: